 Explore with your Athens tour Greece private chauffeur ITHACA.
-Thirteen hundred generations BC, Ithaca was and is one of the smaller islands of Eptanisa, the house and kingdom of homer Odysseus who played a very important role to the derision that Agamenon king of Mysenae and the other Kings of Greece had to take for the war to Troy.
+Thirteen hundred generations BC, Ithaca was and is one of the smaller islands of Eptanisa, the house, and the kingdom of homer Odysseus who played a very important role in the derision that Agamemnon king of Mycenae and the other Kings of Greece had to take for the war to Troy.
 It played important role in the liberating fight in 1821 and was linked with Greece on 21 May 1864.

 Today the view is green with vineyards and farms.
-It’s lush with gentle hills and small wild forest.
-It’s lively with villages and energized by people who love the sights, sounds and flavors of a region still unspoiled.
+It’s lush with gentle hills and a small wild forest.
+It’s lively with villages and energized by people who love the sights, sounds, and flavors of a region still unspoiled.

-Visit Vathi, the harbour and the capital of island.
-The biggest part of city has been renovated after the calamitous earthquake 1953.
-You should visit the Lazareto island with the church of Savior, the houses of Odysseus Androytsou and Georgioy Karaiskaki.
-In the capital there are archaeological, folklore and naval museum that contains very important and interesting exhibits.
+The biggest part of the city has been renovated after the calamitous earthquake in 1953.
+You should visit the Lazareto island with the church of Savior, the houses of Odysseus Androytsou and Georgiou Karaiskaki.
+In the capital, there are archaeological, folklore, and naval museum that contains very important and interesting exhibits.
 In the square of village Stauros, it dominates the bust of Odysseus.
 Ithaca comprises two large peninsulas joined by a narrow isthmus and is separated from Kefalonia by a narrow strait.
 As Homer once described it, it’s “narrow and rocky, unfit for riding horses”.
-Its interior is mountainous, with pockets of pine forest, stands of cypresses, olive groves and vineyards.
+Its interior is mountainous, with pockets of pine forest, stands of cypresses, olive groves, and vineyards.
 Old mansions rise up from the seafront of Vathy, also known as Ithaki Town.
-Ithaki town has a small center with a few twisting streets, a large central square, restaurants and a few tourist shops.
+Ithaki town has a small center with a few twisting streets, a large central square, restaurants, and a few tourist shops.

 There are more to see like the fountain of Arethousa, in the island’s south.
 According to the myth, Arethousa wept so much when her son Corax was killed that she turned into a spring.
 That spring is where Odysseus’ swineherd, Eumaeus, brought his pigs to drink and where Odysseus on his return to Ithaca went to meet him disguised as a beggar after receiving directions from the goddess Athena.
 The walk takes one and a half to two hours.